1969 The year Steeleye formed.

 30 minutes of Steeleye in concert.
 Per Radio Times listing but no further performance details.
 Episode was wiped by the BBC

 Some dates are supporting Procol Harum.
+'A very chaotic tour by all accounts with a very demanding and badly planned itinerary with lots of travelling.
 'All Dressed Up and Nowhere to Go' appeared as an encore, all part of the 'rockers encore' that the band frequently did at the time.
 According to NME they could command 4 times the fee of last year due to rising popularity.
+A good chance to hear 3 of these concerts on off-air Radio recordings.
+One day would be nice if the Master Tapes were found and officially released to hear them in great quality.

 8th Ash Grove in Los Angeles California